zhang-fengdi/zhang-fengdi.github.io/ControlGS/README.md

 ## Acknowledgements

-This website template was adapted from the excellent [Nerfies website](https://nerfies.github.io), which is open-sourced by its authors.
+The website template was adapted from the open-source [Nerfies](https://nerfies.github.io) website, and the interactive demo on the website is based on the web 3DGS renderer provided by the [GaussianSplats3D](https://github.com/mkkellogg/GaussianSplats3D)  project.

 ## Website License